Amazon.co.uk Widgets

 Step 6

-The most important step which almost everyone fails to remember in the heat of the moment is to let the rice rest for around 5-7 minutes after taking it off the flame.
+The most important step, almost everyone fails to remember, is to let the rice rest for 5-7 minutes after taking it off the flame.
 Do not open the rice cooker and serve the rice immediately.

 Step 7

-Now comes everyone’s favorite step—eating.
-Once the rice has rested, fluff it up using a fork and you will feel the aroma wafting in the air.
+Now comes everyone’s favourite step—eating.
+Once the rice has rested, fluff it up using a fork, and you will feel the aroma wafting.
 You can serve it wrapped in bamboo/banana leaves for a traditional touch or pair it up with a freshly cut mango.

 How Long Does It Take To Cook Sticky Rice In A Rice Cooker?

-The time duration for making sticky rice in a rice cooker is dependent on the variety of rice.
+The time duration for making sticky rice in a rice cooker depends on the rice variety.
 Thai jasmine rice, for instance, takes longer to cook than short-grain white or brown rice.
 Similarly, basmati rice also takes longer than short-grain rice.

 The amount of time it takes to cook also varies depending on the type of rice cooker you use.
-However, for two roughly two servings, preparation and cooking time is usually between 40-50 minutes.
+However, preparation and cooking time is usually between 40-50 minutes for two roughly two servings.

-Now that you are aware of an extremely simple way to make this oriental treat at home, what are you waiting for?
+Now that you know an extremely simple way to make this oriental treat at home, what are you waiting for?
 Call your friends over for a classy tea party and surprise them with your cooking skills!

 Chef and Restaurant Owner Matty Riedel